 A consistent routine will help trigger the brain to relax and prepare for sleep, which can assist with initiating and maintaining sleep for these children.

-An example sleep routine might include completing hygiene tasks, putting on pajamas, engaging in a calming or wind-down activity, and then bedtime.
+An example of a good sleep routine might include completing hygiene tasks, putting on pajamas, engaging in a calming or wind-down activity, and then bedtime.

-If you like tea, maybe having a cup of calming tea like chamomile or kava would an hour or two before getting ready for bed would help as well.
+If you like tea, maybe having a cup of calming tea like chamomile or kava, an hour or two before getting ready for bed, would help as well.

 As discussed above, routine and consistency are both important when it comes to addressing sleep-related issues.
 This should include a consistent time for going to sleep.

 It is recommended to keep bedtime within a half-hour time period each night.
 For example, setting bedtime between 9 and 9:30 PM each night.